gem/oq-engine/doc/adv-manual/pandas.rst

 single IMT, in presence of multiple IMTs you would see multiple columns ``gmv_0, gmv_1, gmv_2, ...``.
 The ``sid`` column refers to the site ID.

-As a following step, you can compute the mean hazard curves at each site from the ground motion values by using the function `gmvs_to_poes`, available since engine 3.10:
+As a following step, you can compute the hazard curves at each site from the ground motion values by using the function `gmvs_to_poes`, available since engine 3.10: